Luming-L/NGG/L1_Sequencing.md

 ### Process of SMRT:
 - library preparation
 	+ ligate adapters to double strand DNA to create circular template
-	+ immobilize DNA polymerase with a single molecule of single stranded DNA template and primer to
+	+ immobilize DNA polymerase with a single molecule of DNA template and primer to a ZMW
 	+ Inside each ZMW, a single active DNA polymerase with a single molecule of single stranded DNA template is immobilized to the bottom
 	+ add primers, polymerase, DNA template to ZMW (zero-mode waveguides, A SMRT cell containing millions of tiny wells)
 - sequencing